apache/hudi/rfc/rfc-51/rfc-51.md

 - pure Remove-File: all the data in the file will be deleted, and don't affect the existing data and files.
 In the following cases, we also do not have data to be rewrited:
    - `DELETE`operation and no old data should be rewrite.
    - `DELETE_PARTITION` operation;
+- Log-File: this will be written out when writing to the MOR tables.

 Notice:

-- Only CDC File is an additional workload.
-The pure Add-File and pure Remove-File are just representations of the existing data files in the CDC scenario.
+- **Only CDC File is a new file type and written out by CDC**.
+The pure Add-File, pure Remove-File and Log-File are just representations of the existing data files in the CDC scenario.
 For some examples:
    - `INSERT` operation will create a list of new data files.
 Each of these can be considered a pure Add-File.
    - `DELETE_PARTITION` operation will delete a group of data files.
 Each of these can be considered a pure Remove-File.
-- For a single commit, if CDC files is existed, we just load CDC files to respone.
-If no any CDC files, extract the list of pure Add-File and Remove-File, load these files and respone CDC query.
+- For a single commit, if CDC files is existed, we just load CDC files to response.
+If no any CDC files, extract the list of other types of files, load (or merge for mor tables) these files and response CDC query.
 - every CDC file must be related to a commit.
-Use parquet format to storage uniformly.
+Here I think both the parquet format and the log file format are ok to storage the cdc data.

 ### Read

-This part just discuss how to make Spark (including Spark DataFram, SQL, Streaming) to read the Hudi CDC data.
+This part just discuss how to make Spark (including Spark DataFrame, SQL, Streaming) to read the Hudi CDC data.

 Implement `CDCReader` that do these steps to response the CDC request:

 - judge whether this is a table that has enabled `hoodie.table.cdf.enabled`, and the query range is valid.
 - extract and filter the commits needed from `ActiveTimeline`.
-- For each of commit, get and load the changing files, append the cdc columns and return `DataFrame`.
+- For each of commit, get and load (and merge for mor tables) the changing files, union and return `DataFrame`.

 ```scala
 class CDCReader(